phizzl3/File-Path-Checker/README.md

 # File-Path-Checker

- Checks to see if a file exists in a file path, creates the path, and displays a message if not found.
+ Checks to see if files exists in a file path, creates the path, and displays a message if not found.